Singapore Badminton Stadium: Thomas Cup

 Although it was completed in May 1952, the Singapore Badminton Stadium was not ready for the 2nd Thomas Cup Tournament that was scheduled on 27–28 May that year.
+The stadium was not being used for the 1952 Thomas Cup because it was thought to be a gamble to let the Malayan team to perform in a hall environment to which they might not be familiar with.

-The tournament was held at the Happy World Stadium, where the Malayan Team, which included Wong Peng Soon, Ong Poh Lim and Ismail Marjan, successfully defended their title.
+The tournament was instead held at the Happy World Stadium, where the Malayan Team, which included Wong Peng Soon, Ong Poh Lim and Ismail Marjan, successfully defended their title.